AnnaMGardner/CS4641Project/index.md

 ## Results (predicion of outcome) (Emma)

 ## Discussion (Emma)
+(best outcome, what it would mean, what is next.....
 ## References (at least 3 - peer reviewed) (Anna, Zhenming)
 1 stroke prediction method from literature (method)
 1 medical predicion method (method)